 1.1 Q: Who are the Certified ENS Vendors?

-A: Currently, there are two Certified ENS Vendors, CollectiveMedical and Bamboo Health (formerly Appriss Health + PatientPing).
+A: Currently, there are two Certified ENS Vendors, CollectiveMedical (now part of PointClickCare) and Bamboo Health (formerly Appriss Health + PatientPing).
 You can find their contact information on the Statewide ENS Framework page of this website.

 1.2 Q: Is there a list of organizations that have subscribed or are connected to the Certified ENS Vendors?